flipz357/Simple-AMR-Aligner/README.md

 1. uses spacy to project dependency graphs
 2. uses 10 Weisfeiler-Leman iterations to project AMR and Dep graph into a similar space
-3. Calculate Wasserstein distance, by solving transport plan
+3. Calculate Wasserstein distance, using calculated transport plan
 4. return transport plan as alignment